-Occasional or limited use of sleep aids, such as for circadian rhythm disruption in commercial air operations, is allowable for pilots and air traffic controllers.
+Occasional or limited use of sleep aids, such as for circadian rhythm disruption in commercial air operations, is allowable for pilots.
 Daily/nightly use of sleep aids is not allowed regardless of the underlying cause or reason.
 See Pharmaceutical Considerations below.